Sufficient Incorrectness Logic: SIL and Separation SIL: Proofs

-\begin{proof}[Proof of Lemma~\ref{lmm:separation-sil-stronger-sound}] First, we observe that Proposition~\ref{prop:sil-validity-characterization} holds for separation SIL as well because it doesn't depend on the specific definition of $\fwsem{\cdot}$.
+\begin{proof}[Proof of Lemma~\ref{lmm:separation-sil-stronger-sound}] First, we observe that Proposition~\ref{prop:sil-validity-characterization} does not depend on the specific definition of $\fwsem{\cdot}$, thus it holds for separation SIL as well.
 Thanks to this, we prove the thesis through the equivalent condition

 The proof is by induction on the derivation tree of the provable triple $\angletriple{p}{\regr}{q}$.
 We prove here only some relevant cases.

 \proofcase{\lrule{assign}} Take $(s, h) \in \asldenot{q[a / x] \andsep t}$.
 Then we can split $h = h_p \bullet h_t$ such that $(s, h_p) \in \asldenot{q[a / x]}$ and $(s, h_t) \in \asldenot{t}$.
 Let $s' = s[x \mapsto \edenot{\code{a}} s]$, so that $(s', h) \in \fwsem{\code{x := a}} \asldenot{q[a / x] \andsep t}$.
 Since $\fv(t) \cap \modified(\regr) = \emptyset$, $x \notin \fv(t)$.
 Thus, by Proposition~\ref{prop:sl-sat}.1, $(s', h_t) \in \asldenot{t}$.
 Moreover, $(s', h_p) \in \asldenot{q}$ by Proposition~\ref{prop:sl-sat}.2.
 Hence, $(s', h_p \bullet h_t) = (s', h) \in \asldenot{q \andsep t}$.